analekt/analekt.github.io/index.md

 # About Me

 ## Basic Information
-- Name: Ryo KIKUCHI
-- Born in Tokyo
+- Born and live in Tokyo
-- Works at a publishing company
+- Working at a publishing company

 ## Accounts
 - https://x.com/analekt